bsherwood9/portfolio/README.md

 Figured I may need to delay this project as I am still trying to get redux to work .

 Which projects to add to portfolio?
+I should add the spiderchart - also new build week project.